chrishah/docker-intro/part-1/docker-intro-philipp.md

 ...
 ```

-They have not disappeared (because we did not use the `--rm` flag) - they have just stopped running.
+They have not disappeared (because we did not use the `--rm` flag) - they have just stopped running and we can identify them based on the names we specified.
 Docker saves a copy of each executed container.
-Consequently the changes we made inside the ubuntu container previously should still be there somewhere.
+Consequently the changes we made inside the ubuntu container previously (if any) should still be there somewhere.
 We just have to find the correct container and execute it again to get to our files again.
 The docker command has an option to restart stopped containers.

-And we can do that based on the name of the container.
+We can do that based on the name of the container.
 ```
 (host)-$ docker start -ia user1s_ubuntu
 ```

 Or based on the unique container ID.
 ```
 (host)-$ docker start -ia 66e3531f60d6
 ```